Who this guide is for

 The KitchenAid vs Cuisinart debate is one of the most common questions in home baking, and both sides have legitimate arguments.
 KitchenAid has been the default recommendation for decades, backed by an iconic design, legendary durability, and an unmatched attachment ecosystem.
 Cuisinart counters with a more powerful motor, a larger bowl, and a significantly lower price that makes it hard to ignore for bakers who care more about raw performance than brand cachet.

-Short answer: The KitchenAid is the better long-term investment if you plan to use attachments and want a mixer that lasts decades.
+Short answer: The KitchenAid is the better long term investment if you plan to use attachments and want a mixer that lasts decades.
 The Cuisinart is the smarter buy if you want more power and capacity for less money and do not need the attachment ecosystem.
 See all our picks in the full best stand mixers for home bakers guide.

-KitchenAid Classic Series 4.5 Quart Tilt-Head Stand Mixer K45SS, Onyx Black Onyx KitchenAid Cuisinart Stand Mixer, 12 Speed, 5.5 Quart Stainless Steel Bowl, Chef’s Whisk, Cuisinart
+KitchenAid Classic Series 4.5 Quart Tilt Head Stand Mixer K45SS, Onyx Black Onyx KitchenAid Cuisinart Stand Mixer, 12 Speed, 5.5 Quart Stainless Steel Bowl, Chef’s Whisk, Cuisinart

 Rating ★★★★½ 4.8 ★★★★½ 4.7